jingweimo/academic-kickstart/content/authors/KZ/index.md

  - Grad Students
 # - Visitors
 ---
 Kong is an upcoming PhD student in Agricultural and Biological Engineering at Mississippi State University.
-He has a MS degree in Mechanical Engineering from Northeastern University (USA) and a BS degree in Process Equipment and Control Engineering from North University of China (Nigeria).
+He has a MS degree in Mechanical Engineering from Northeastern University (USA) and a BS degree in Process Equipment and Control Engineering from North University of China.